-Amazon’s selling this as a way to ensure that smart home devices can be reached more easily as well as allowing Amazon to offer certain customer support for those devices even when they’ve dropped off your network.
+Amazon’s selling this as a way to ensure that smart home devices can be reached more easily, and that more gadgets can be connected.

-Not sure how Sidewalk can impact your gear?
+Not sure how Sidewalk can impact your home network?
 Here’s our explainer on what Amazon Sidewalk is, what devices it works with, and how to opt out.

 What is Amazon Sidewalk?